WASHINGTON, DC 2005-

 to the generous hosting of Pastor Rudy Kampia and his wife, Judy.
 On June 24 we set a long-trip record

 of 60 miles per day.
-The top two stokers (13 and 10) and I, three strong, pedaled the quad
+The top two stokers, my homeschool students (13 and 10) and I, three strong, pedaled the quad

 (for four riders) and a generous amount of luggage up the long ascent

 to the Eastern Continental Divide, elevation 2392 ft., just short of 3295-ft.
 Big Savage Tunnel.
+It was the second DC ride for the 13-year-old, who made the trek in 2006, and the first for her brother.
 Our only

 flat tire was before we started (defective valve stem), but zero flats for the trip itself--credit God's grace

 and the Bontrager Satellite Elite Hardcase tires--no Slime, either.

 Pastor Eric Andrae and his wife, Paola, accompanied us for the 42 miles of the first